 Furthermore, the authorities claim that the programme addresses the problem that ‘non-violent extremism’ readily leads to ‘violent extremism’.
 According to their conveyor-belt model, ‘radicalisation is the process by which this takes place’.
 Kundnani pointed out that this model is contradicted by many studies showing that there is no link between ideology and terrorism.
 Religious ideology is not the main source, nor the main target of the Prevent programme in practice.
 Rather, as Kundnani argued, Prevent specifically targets Muslims who condemn UK foreign policy.
 Nevertheless the conveyor-belt model is not about to change, ‘as it didn’t arise from evidence.
 Rather, the model came from a neoconservative political movement whose aim is de-politicisation’, i.e. to prevent a political opposition movement.
 Kundnani concluded by presenting the agenda’s flaws indicating its ineffectiveness and lack of credibility for achieving its official aims.
 Professional staff are the Achilles heel of the programme and so can undermine it.

 The second panel, entitled ‘Preventing debate’ was chaired by Katy Sian .
-Marie Breen-Smyth, a professor from the University of Surrey, who drew similarities between the rhetoric of ‘non-violent extremism ‘used by the government against dissent and the fact that the government is engaged in non-violent extremism all the time.
+Marie Breen-Smyth, a professor from the University of Surrey, spoke of the rhetoric of ‘non-violent extremism ‘used by the government against dissent.
 Additionally, the answer to counter-terrorism is more freedom of expression and speech.
-As academics, she said, ‘Our job is to be radical’, i.e. to identify the root of societal problems.
+The job of academics, she said, is to identify the root of societal problems.

 Robert Ferguson, National Union of Teachers (NUT)member from NewVic College, joined the panel (substituting for Alex Kenny, who was unable to attend).
 At its April conference, the NUT had passed a motion saying that the Prevent programme has no place in education.
 As this shows, the CTS Act has changed the political landscape around the programme.
 Ferguson demonstrated how Prevent has induced fear in classrooms, thus suppressing free discussion and free speech.
 Referring to an incident in which three Muslim students were suspended, Ferguson adamantly reiterated, ‘No Muslim student… should feel that they are under suspicion simply because of their faith’.
 Students should be able to express dissent without being ‘Channelled’ – i.e. referred to the Channel programme as ‘vulnerable to radicalisation’.
 In addition, Ferguson described Prevent as inherently discriminatory if pupils of ‘white British majority, with connections to military families, are deemed self-evidently not at risk of ‘radicalism’.